-“We’re committed to providing our scholars with the most cutting-edge research tools available, and I’m grateful to Premonition for sharing their unique database with us,” says Trevor Morrison, NYU Law’s dean.
+“We’re committed to providing our scholars with the most cutting-edge research tools available, and I’m grateful to Premonition for sharing their unique database with us,” says Trevor Morrison, Dean, NYU School of Law.

 Premonition boasts the world’s largest database of court records, including traditionally underreported cases at the United States circuit court and county court levels, and its sophisticated artificial intelligence tool allows users to parse the data with tremendous speed and precision.
 “The Premonition system can ‘read’ and analyze over 50,000 documents per second,” says Premonition CIO and Co-Founder Toby Unwin.
 “It enables users to ask questions that have never been possible before.”